noporpoise/seq_file/README.md

     unsigned long seq_get_qual_offset(SeqFile *sf);

-If seq_next_read() returned 1 and seq_read_base() is now returning 0,
+If seq_next_read() returned 1 and seq_read_base() is now returning 0 (i.e we
-seq_get_length() will now report the correct read length
+have read all the bases), seq_get_length() will now report the correct read length

     unsigned long seq_get_length(SeqFile *sf);

-Read a single base from the current read
+Read a single base from the current read.
-Returns 1 on success, 0 if no more quality scores or run out of bases
+Returns 1 on success, 0 if no more bases

     char seq_read_base(SeqFile *sf, char *c);

-Read a single quality score from the current read Returns 1 on success, 0 if no more quality scores or run out of bases
+Read a single quality score from the current read.
+Returns 1 on success, 0 if no more quality scores

     char seq_read_qual(SeqFile *sf, char *c);

-Read `k` bases of the current read.  `str` must be at least k+1 bytes long.
+Read `k` bases/quality scores of the current read into `str`.  `str` must be at least k+1 bytes long.
 Returns 1 on success, 0 otherwise

     char seq_read_k_bases(SeqFile *sf, char* str, int k);
     char seq_read_k_quals(SeqFile *sf, char* str, int k);

-Read all remaining bases from the current read.
+Read all remaining bases/quality scores from the current read into a string_buffer.
 Returns 1 on success, 0 otherwise.

     char seq_read_all_bases(SeqFile *sf, StrBuf *sbuf);
     char seq_read_all_quals(SeqFile *sf, StrBuf *sbuf);